A ground-breaking school with extraordinary results.

 Blackboards, not white boards.
 Why?
 Color and pictures engage and stimulate imagination.
 Waldorf education is not about what’s easiest, cheapest or quickest.
 It’s about what works best for children.

 Integrated Learning.
 Learning to create with their hands, including making their own illustrated book in every subject, is practical problem-solving.
 Learning that inspires a child’s sense of love, beauty and justice – taken in through all the senses and integrated into muscular memory – is the opposite of teaching to the test: it is better learning because it’s knit solidly into the child’s memory by doing and making, including handwriting.
 These are proven tools for retention.
-Everything that comes later – physics, high level math, ethics – is built solidly onto the strong foundation that Steiner student build themselves.
+Everything that comes later – physics, high level math, ethics – is built solidly onto the strong foundation that Steiner students build themselves.
 Deep roots, tall tree.

 Outdoor learning.
 In the green classroom, Steiner’s biodynamic gardens, woods, fields and the Green River, students learn to be co-creators with the Earth and enjoy the satisfaction of eating the fruits of their labor.
-An “all-weather school,” Steiner students are outside for recess and games at least twice a day, every day.
+At our “all-weather school,” students are outside for recess and games at least twice a day, every day.

 Collaborative, social learning.
 Steiner teachers practice “looping,” staying with their classes for as long as eight years.
 All they teach is based on a relationship with each child, and a clear understanding of how they learn best.
 Classes stay together through the grades, and so much learning happens as students learn to work together.

 Music.
 Spanish.
 Making.
 Hiking on the Appalachian Trail.
 This multi-faceted experience creates learners at the deepest and most humane level, who grow into upstanding, vibrant human beings and willing helpers, not obedient cogs in a machine.
 The world needs more thinkers, feelers and doers, because they will lead the future.